Indonesian Democratic Party

 The Indonesian Democratic Party (Partai Demokrasi Indonesia, PDI) was a political party in Indonesia which existed from 1973 to 2003.
-During the New Order era, the PDI was one of the two state-approved parties, the other being the Islam-based United Development Party (PPP).
+It was one of two legal political parties in Indonesia during the New Order regime of President Suharto, the other being the United Development Party.
+It was founded as a government-imposed merger of several nationalist and Christian parties.

 Origins

 Ten political parties participated in the 1971 legislative elections, a number that President Suharto considered to be too much.
 Suharto wished that political parties be reduced to just two or three and that the parties should be grouped based on their programs.
 The electoral system itself already limits the electoral field by eliminating independent candidates and requiring that each party has at least 20 percent of seats in the DPR.

 The basis for the merger that would result in the birth of PDI was a coalition of the five Nationalist and non-Islamic Parties in the People's Representative Council (DPR) called the Democracy Development Faction.
 This faction consisted of the Indonesian National Party (PNI), the League of Supporters of Indonesian Independence (IPKI), Murba Party (Partai Murba), the Indonesian Christian Party (Parkindo), Catholic Party (Partai Katolik).

 On 10 January 1973, as part of Suharto's program to reduce political parties, these five parties were merged to form PDI.